NiloyDEBPMRE/webpage/_publications/2024_CNSNS_Deb and Saha.md

 citation: 'Deb, N., & Saha, S. (2024).
 Comment on “Numerical simulation of magnetohydrodynamic buoyancy-induced flow in a non-isothermally heated square enclosure”[Communications in nonlinear science and numerical simulation, 14 (2009) 770-778].
 Communications in Nonlinear Science and Numerical Simulation, 130, 107771.'
 ---

-This article aims to correct incorrect formulations and clarify inaccurate notations in the above mentioned publication.
-All results are recreated and compared using the numerical simulation of the corrected model.
+<p style="text-align: justify; font-size: 16px">This article aims to correct incorrect formulations and clarify inaccurate notations in the above mentioned publication.
+All results are recreated and compared using the numerical simulation of the corrected model.<p style="text-align: justify; font-size: 16px">